neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 - **Sparse Transfer Learning** - fine-tune a sparse backbone model (or use one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com/?page=1&domain=nlp&sub_domain=question_answering)) on your own, private dataset.

 ## Installation
-*Description of minimal requirements to run the pipeline.*

 ```pip install sparseml[torch]```